 Operating margins of the veterinary business are considerably lower than the dental and rehabilitation supply businesses.
 While operating expenses run at a lower rate in the veterinary business, its gross margin is substantially lower.
-Over the past three years, the veterinary business has grown at a faster rate than the other two businesses, resulting in dilution of the consolidated operating margin.
+A major contributor to this margin differential results from the high concentration of pharmaceutical products distributed by the veterinary business, which are sold at margins well below the average for other consumable products.